linroger/Wealth-of-Nations/Financial Markets and Institutions/II. The Roles of Banks and Derivative Markets in Resolving Problems Inherent in Debt Contracts/Class 2- Debt Contracts due to Lack of Information/Discussion of Loan Covenants vs. Bond Covenants.md

 - The US Federal Trust Indenture Act prohibits majority voting to restructure debt contracts that reduce principal,  interest,  or extend the debt maturity.
 - A 100% vote is required to change these “key covenants."
 - Thus,  even if public bondholders had the information,  they probably could not use it.
-- Changes to other covenants in bonds are not regulated,  but many bonds require a 2/3 vote in dollar value and 50% measured in the fraction of bondholders (not weighted by dollar value).
+- Changes to other [[Class Slides 2 Discussion of Loan Covenants Vs. Bond Covenants|Covenants]] in bonds are not regulated,  but many bonds require a 2/3 vote in dollar value and 50% measured in the fraction of bondholders (not weighted by dollar value).
 - This is the voting rule in US Chapter 11.

-1. Why are there more covenants in the loan than in the bond?
+1. Why are there more [[Class Slides 2 Discussion of Loan Covenants Vs. Bond Covenants|Covenants]] in the loan than in the bond?
-- Why do the loans have covenants that are more likely to be violated?
+- Why do the loans have [[Class Slides 2 Discussion of Loan Covenants Vs. Bond Covenants|Covenants]] that are more likely to be violated?
 1. Why are there more restrictions in the 2003 Wellman loans than in the 1999 loans?
 1. Why is the loan's definition of a default so different from that in the bond?
-- The section on default from a 1999 loan agreement has more contingencies defining default than the MGM bond and does not have the bond's requirement that a trustee wishes to declare a default if there are violations of non-financial covenants or any requirement that at least 25% of loan holders want to declare a default in that circumstance.
+- The section on default from a 1999 loan agreement has more contingencies defining default than the MGM bond and does not have the bond's requirement that a trustee wishes to declare a default if there are violations of non-financial [[Class Slides 2 Discussion of Loan Covenants Vs. Bond Covenants|Covenants]] or any requirement that at least 25% of loan holders want to declare a default in that circumstance.

 1. How do the loan contracts allow the lenders to exercise control over the borrower?
 ![](https://storage.simpletex.cn/view/fBvhPxVfMooQHmOrE3VhB1VOXxp466AqF)